matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/bridging-funds.md

 ::: warning

-Addresses of tokens on L2 may differ from the L1
+Addresses of tokens on L2 will always differ from L1 addresses.

 :::